-There can be many reasons to refinance – a job change influencing your financial situation, a current lender’s loan rate that isn’t keeping pace with the competitors, or you want to obtain even more real estate or perhaps need to renovate what you already have.
+There can be many reasons to refinance: a job change influencing your financial situation, or a current lender’s loan rate that isn’t keeping pace with the competition.
+Perhaps you want to renovate your current property or invest in more real estate.

 Even if there isn’t any specific reason you have in mind, it’s always worth weighing up the viability of refinancing from time to time.
-Over the years loan products have improved: there might be a much better deal out there.
+Over the years, loan products have improved and there are much better deals out there.

-Around every three years is a good time to fully reassess one’s loan and compare it to other products that are in the market.
-By doing this, you can determine if a change will provide you with the flexibility you may now require, or if the fees and charges are high compared to other products.
+.
+By doing this, you can determine if a change will provide you with the flexibility you need, or if the fees and charges on your current loan are high compared to other products.

 This timeframe allows you to manage your interest rate risk and avoid costly break fees.

-Wanting a lower interest rate and lower repayments is one of the more common reasons to refinance.
-Many borrowers have been frustrated that their lender increased their interest rate by more than what was set by the Reserve Bank of Australia, while other lenders have only passed on the set increase or even less.
+Wanting a lower interest rate and lower repayments are some of the more common reasons to refinance.
+It can be frustrating if your lender increases the interest rate on your loan by more than was set by the Reserve Bank.
+Other lenders may raise or lower their interest rates out of cycle with the Reserve Bank.

-Even a slight increase (or decrease) in your interest rate can make a major difference over a long-term loan.
-Others who are looking to refinance might just want to fix their repayment, especially if they sense rates have – or soon – will bottom out.
+Even a slight increase or decrease in your interest rate can make a major difference in your repayments.
+Others who are looking to refinance might just want to fix their repayments, especially if rates have already bottomed out or will soon.

 Another reason to refinance your home loan might be to consolidate your debts and only have one monthly repayment.
-If you have multiple debts from various sources or institutions such as a home loan, personal loan, credit card or other high interest loans, and you’re having trouble paying these off, then it could make sense to roll these debts together with your home loan.
+If you have multiple debts from various sources (such as home loans, personal loans, credit card debt, or other high interest loans) and you’re having trouble paying these off, then it could make sense to roll these debts together with your home loan.
 The main advantage here is that your home loan rate is typically a lower rate.

-Some borrowers also want to refinance to use the equity in their home to pay for home improvements or other reasons.
+Some borrowers also want to refinance to use the equity in their home to pay for home improvements.
 Keep in mind, while allowing you to expand your property portfolio or value, it will also greatly increase the loan term.

 When it doesn’t make sense

-There are some situations where refinancing should be avoided if possible.
+There are some situations where refinancing should be avoided.
 You shouldn’t refinance while chasing slightly lower rates if you’ve built a good relationship with your original lender.

-In these circumstances, chasing a small reduction in interest rates may prove a mistake.
-Like other industries, you can get what you pay for: going to a new lender for a small rate reduction may mean you are not looked after.
-If you miss an opportunity as a result of this, then this rate cut would have proved costly.
+In these circumstances, chasing a small reduction in interest rates may prove to be a mistake.
+Like other industries, you get what you pay for.
+Going to a new lender for a small rate reduction may mean you are not looked after once you’ve made the switch.

 Also, consider how long into your loan you are.
-If you’ve been paying your loan for 20 years already, refinancing to a longer loan term will reduce your payments in the short term, but cost you many more years and thus more money.
+If you’ve been paying your loan for 20 years already, refinancing to a longer loan term will reduce your payments in the short term, but will cost you many more years, and thus, more money.

 If the current balance of your loan is already low and you do not intend to redraw on the available equity, then refinancing is usually not very beneficial.

-Find the break-even point – the amount of savings on the rate necessary to make up for any penalty fees.
+Find the break-even point, which is the amount of savings on the rate necessary to make up for any penalty fees.
 Some exit fees from loans can be more than $1,000.
 That value might make the difference for some in determining whether or not they want to refinance.